Knitting Tools and Gadgets

 If your knitting needles don't have sizes recorded on them.
 You can stick your needles in the hole to figure out the size that they are.

 Like crochet, your tension is controlled by your wrapping technique.
-So this means your still could be a loose or tight knitter.
-Gauge is determined by the project if it’s professionally written but also labelled on the yarn ball as I mentioned at the very beginning.
+So this means you still could be a loose or tight knitter.
+Gauge is determined by the project if it's professionally written but also labelled on the yarn ball as I mentioned at the very beginning.

 The measuring tool has a slider for you to slide the measure tool to figure out how many stitches you do across.
 Technically speaking, you can do the same thing with a tape measure without having to buy this tool.

 There are many brands and novelty stitch markers.
-For me, I tend to loose stitch markers so I don’t invest a lot of money into them.
+For me, I tend to lose stitch markers so I don't invest a lot of money into them.
 You may be better organized than I am.